meowie2k3/EX-VueJS/README.md

 # EX-VueJS
-a website project that help pp find jobs
+a website startup project that help pp find jobs